Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/openpgp-card/openvpn/easyrsa.rst

     2. Enter your User PIN

-        When executing OpenVPN client, Nitrokey’s PIN needs to be entered:
+        When executing OpenVPN client, Nitrokey's PIN needs to be entered:

         ::